 Education Intern for Explorers Camp

 Camp program interns assist at all levels in the planning and implementation of our spring and summer camp programs.
 This internship is an excellent opportunity to gain skills in the development and implementation of inquiry-based, informal science programming for children.
-Interns should be working toward a degree in science, education, or a related field with a GPA of at least 2.5.

 Candidates should have some past experience working with the general public and experience with formal or informal teaching of children.